Jimmy Savile sexual abuse scandal: Findings

 Also published on 26 February 2015 was Kate Lampard's report into lessons to be learned from the health service's handling of the Savile scandal.
 She concluded that:"Savile was a highly unusual personality whose lifestyle, behaviour and offending patterns were equally unusual.
 As a result of his celebrity, his volunteering, and his fundraising he had exceptional access to a number of NHS hospitals and took the opportunities that that access gave him to abuse patients, staff and others on a remarkable scale.
 Savile's celebrity and his roles as a volunteer and fundraiser also gave him power and influence within NHS hospitals which meant that his behaviour, which was often evidently inappropriate, was not challenged as it should have been.

 Savile's ability to continue to pursue his activities without effective challenge was aided by fragmented hospital management arrangements; social attitudes of the times, including reticence in reporting and accepting reports of sexual harassment and abuse, and greater deference than today towards those in positions of influence and power; and less bold and intrusive media reporting.
 While it might be tempting to dismiss the Savile case as wholly exceptional, a unique result of a perfect storm of circumstances, the evidence we have gathered indicates that there are many elements of the Savile story that could be repeated in the future.
 There is always a risk of the abuse, including sexual abuse, of people in hospitals.
 There will always be people who seek to gain undue influence and power within public institutions including in hospitals.
 And society and individuals continue to have a weakness for celebrities.
 Hospital organisations need to be aware of the risks posed by these matters and manage them appropriately."

+Savile's brother

+Another NHS investigation reported in 2015 on allegations of assaults by Savile's older brother Johnny at Springfield University Hospital in south London from 1978 to 1980, prior to his dismissal in 1980 and death in 1998.
+Investigators believed that at least one such assault occurred and that others were likely or most likely.
+The chief executive of the hospital trust offered his "heartfelt apologies to the victims".